 Museums are closed on Mondays and common opening hours are between 10am and 5pm.

-The voltage is 220V/50hz and sockets fit the standard European plugs with two rounds.
+The voltage in Portugal is 220V/50hz and sockets fit the standard European plugs with two rounds.

 New Years Day